Kontakt Marcel

 A changing world of work with greater flexibility

 In addition, what makes lunch breaks important to the majority of employees is not merely the relaxation and the food: social interaction with colleagues has always been a significant factor.
-Blind lunch date options are therefore simply an additional way to facilitate this inclination.
+Blind lunch date options are, therefore, an additional way to facilitate this inclination.
 Many employees enjoy meeting new people.
+This is particularly true since the Covid-19 pandemic damaged many organizations' office culture.

 The topics of discussion at a Mystery Lunch are up to the participants.
 They can decide for themselves whether they want to talk about personal or professional matters – just as colleagues going to lunch together without a blind date would.